 Buyers should state when the final selection will be made and when award information will be available.

 Buyers should specify their preferred start date and contract length, including options for renewal.

 Evaluate major factors to mitigate risk

 The supply chain risk for crisis management services is low.
-Purchased inputs do not comprise a significant proportion of the average supplier’s revenue.
-Because suppliers of crisis management services require office space, office supplies, furniture, computers and software to provide their services, the risk of supply disruptions from upstream suppliers...
+Purchased inputs do not comprise a significant proportion of the average supplier's revenue.
+Because suppliers of crisis management services require office space, office supplies, furniture and software to provide their services, the risk of supply disruptions from upstream suppliers is...
 Subscribe to learn more.